 Located in the foothills of California's Sierra Nevada mountain range, the Sierra College Museum of Natural History was inspired by its instructors and students and their deeply felt appreciation of nature.
-In response to a keen public interest in natural history, the museum was begun within Sewell Hall, the college's science building, in 1967.
+In response to a keen public interest in natural history, the museum was begun within Sewell Hall, the college's science building in the mid-60s.
 Initially funded by a special grant, the museum's first director, R.A.
 Underhill, oversaw the construction of exhibits and displays based upon the rising theme of ecology.

 Accompanied by the popular planetarium, the museum became the familiar home of thousands of youngsters, students, teachers and parents who came to see, learn, and enjoy.
 Over a period of its first eleven years, more than 150,000 people participated in lectures, demonstrations, exhibits, field trips and classes.

 In 1978, California's Proposition 13 brought the museum's lifeblood funding to a halt.
 Without adequate funding the museum was unable to continue its level of service to the public.
 Shortly therafter, western Placer County's population began to increase rapidly and the demand for public access for science intensified.
 The museum continued on, albeit scaled down, on a volunteer basis.